Let’s be honest.

 Many states will ask you for your operations agreement when you’re registering your business.

 Once you’re registered then you can move on to the next step.

 This is a simple step in the process where you will need to fill out a brief application form so you can get a unique number for your business.

 Your EIN works like a social security number, but for your business.

 You will often need it when you are applying for licenses or permits, filing your taxes, and paying employees.

 You will also need it for the next step.

-Okay, let’s see 23 sales, product costs, shipping costs, Mcdees, tesla… the next thing you know, the IRS will come knocking at your doorstep.
+Let’s see 23 sales, product costs, shipping costs, Mcdees, Tesla… the next thing you know, the IRS will come knocking at your doorstep.